 We have found our TDEE, we have reduced that number by no more than 30%, but we still need to burn more calories to meet our goal.
 The last tool in our arsenal is exercise.
 Exercise is an excellent way to increase your body’s caloric expenditure.

 When we calculated our TDEE, we found the estimated number of calories our body burns during the day without changing anything.
 With exercise, we can increase that calorie burn.
 It’s effortless too.
 If you’re thinking, “oh great, exercise, I don’t have time for that,” stop that thinking right now.
 Increasing your calorie burn can be done by the simplest things.
-Things that you may not consider as exercise add up and help us reach our goal.
+Things you may not consider as exercise add up and help us reach our goal.

 Simple exercises to increase our calorie burn can be as easy as: